-The interdisciplinary field of computational sustainability is using machine learning algorithms to analyse and extract valuable insights from sets of Big Data gathered from environmental fields.
-It’s not just about having large data sets or advanced pattern finding algorithms – it’s how we use them.
+The field of computational sustainability is using machine learning algorithms in a bid to help conservation efforts.
+By analysing and extracting valuable insights from sets of data gathered from environmental fields.
+It’s not just about having large data sets or advanced pattern-finding algorithms, but how we use them.
 The following projects highlight how Machine Learning and Big Data are helping conservation efforts of all kinds.

 The Great Elephant Census

 Launched in 2002, the eBird app lets users record bird sightings as they come across them and input this data into the app.
 The aim is to help create usable Big Data sets valuable to professional and recreational bird watchers.
-These data sets are shared with professionals across various disciplines such as teachers, land managers, ornithologists, biologists and conservation workers.
-They’ve used the data so far to create BirdCast, a regional migration forecast giving real-time predictions of bird migration for the first time ever which uses machine learning and computer vision techniques to follow and predict migration and roosting patterns of different species of bird.
-This will benefit conservation efforts greatly by providing more accurate intelligence for land planning and management, and to allow areas prone to roosting bird gatherings time for necessary preparations.
+These data sets are shared with professionals across various disciplines.
+People such as teachers, land managers, ornithologists, biologists and conservation workers.
+They’ve used the data so far to create BirdCast.
+A regional migration forecast that gives real-time predictions of bird migration for the first time ever.
+This uses machine learning and computer vision techniques to follow and predict migration and roosting patterns of different species of bird.
+This will benefit conservation efforts greatly by providing more accurate intelligence for land planning and management.
+Moreover, it will allow areas prone to roosting bird gatherings time for necessary preparations.